 - If the UK importer is not VAT registered, he must pay import VAT together with the import duties upon import in the UK or 30 days later if he has a Duty Deferment Account.

+Do you need help preparing for Brexit?
+Read our whitepaper on the Border Operating Model to assess whether you are ready.
 Would you like help preparing for Brexit?
 C4T has been working diligently for four years to make sure that our automated solution is compatible, and our customers are able to transition painlessly.
 Contact us today for a demo.